 - Make sure that you’re not using a large amount of water for this method of cooking lobster tails.

-How to Cook Lobster Tails on the Grill
+How to Cook Lobster Tails on the Grill?

 Learning how to grill a lobster tail with confidence will make you channel your inner Hank Hill and feel like a true pit master.
-Whether it’s just a feast of lobster tails being kissed by smoke and fire or a 4-way grill with steak, lobster, veggies, and sides, grilling lobster tails imparts a smoky flavor that’s hard to resist.
-For a unique and flavorful twist, try these Lobster Tails with Balsamic Dressing.
-Learning how to grill lobster tails couldn’t be easier.
-To achieve this, follow these steps:
+Whether it’s just a feast of lobster tails being kissed by smoke and fire or a 4-way grill with steak, lobster, veggies, and sides.
+Grilling lobster tails impart a distinct smoky flavor and a unique texture that is difficult to achieve with other cooking methods.

 - Preheat your grill to medium-high heat and oil the grates to prevent sticking.
 Make sure they’re clean.